top

 In situations such as these, it is a relatively simple process for the family to obtain CBD from a state-licensed dispensary or purchase CBD legally online and provide the medication to the residence along with the patient’s other medications.
 It is very important, however, that they check with the residence ahead of time to make sure CBD is allowed in the residence.
 If a memory care home does not take money from the federal government and CBD is considered legal by the state, then there shouldn’t be a problem.
 If the home accepts payments via the government programs Medicare and Medicaid, will likely only allow FDA-approved medications, which would not include CBD (except to treat epilepsy).

 CBD comes in many forms.
 It can be eaten, administered through a bath soak, vaped, or absorbed from a tincture (a drop of liquid under the tongue) or through the skin from a spray or patch (like a Band-Aid).
 Most CBD users prefer to consume it orally in capsule form.
-This option is probably best for elderly residents of assisted living and memory care communities as it would present the least amount of challenges to those responsible for medication management at the residence.
+This option is probably best for elderly residents in assisted living and memory care communities.
+Swallowing a pill something they are used to, and administering it in this form should be simple for those who administer medication at the residence.